isomerpages/cris-scri/_singapore-myeloma-study-group/Resources/Patient Resources.md

 <h4>About the Support Group</h4>
 <p>The Multiple Myeloma Support Group was established to reach out to Multiple
 Myeloma (MM) patients as well as their caregivers.
-This group is open to all MM patients, regardless of which hospital they are from.&nbsp;</p>
+This group is open to all MM patients, regardless of which hospital they are receiving treatment from.&nbsp;</p>
 <h3>Mission</h3>
 <ul data-tight="true" class="tight">
 <li>